bridgethass/neon-aop-gee/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 Objectives
 ---
 - Introduce the Google Earth Engine (GEE) code editor
-- Read in different AOP raster data sets at the NEON site [SRER](https://www.neonscience.org/field-sites/srer)
+- Read in different AOP raster data sets at the NEON site
 - Read in multiple years of data and explore inter-annual differences
 - Explore GEE visualization and export options

 Requirements
 ---
--	A gmail (@gmail.com) and Earth Engine accounts (https://earthengine.google.com/new_signup/)
+-	A gmail (@gmail.com) and Earth Engine account.
+You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
 -	A basic understanding of the GEE code editor and the GEE JavaScript API.
 If you have never used GEE before, we recommend starting on the [google developers earth-engine page](https://developers.google.com/earth-engine/guides/getstarted) and working through some of the introductory tutorials.

 Background